minkaotic/front-end-notes/Frameworks-Overview.md

 - [ ] Add notes about modern preference for component approach

 ________________
+## Overview
+Most if not all frontend frameworks use **templating** and **data binding** in some way or other, and most are influenced by the [MVC pattern](#mvc-pattern-recap) in splitting views, data and controllers into separate concerns.

+The framework landscape has also been shaped by varying approaches to [where the HTML should be rendered in the first place](#server-side-vs-client-side-rendering), resulting in the availability of both [server-side and client-side frameworks](#frontend-vs-backend-frameworks).
+Most [client-side frameworks](#frontend-frameworks-compared) extend the idea of [AJAX](#the-role-of-ajax) for communicating with a server without updating the page.

 ## MVC pattern recap
 The *Model View Controller* design pattern is commonly used across many frameworks for front end development.